Next.js Server

 option.

-export default createNextRouter(api, router, { jsonQuery: true });
+export default createNextRouter(contract, router, { jsonQuery: true });

 Response Validation